creno1111/Backyard-WS-2.0/README.md

 # ESP32 Weather Station
 WSv2 is a self contained weather station with a built in Web server.
 ![alt text](https://github.com/creno1111/Backyard-WS-2.0/blob/master/img/WSv2%20Combined.png?raw=true)
-(Redering of current weatherstaion, along with a cut-away.
+(Rendering of current weatherstaion, along with a cut-away.
 Magnetic sensors and screws are missing from cut-away)

 Hardware enclosure:
  - Fully 3D printed enclosure